 Generally, buildings shall be of basic traditional forms, which may be composed as an additive collection of elements.
-The space of porches and entries may be of additive elements or subtractive space (see page)
+The space of porches and entries may be of additive elements or subtractive space (see page 27 and 28).

-New buildings may be larger than existing traditional structures.
+New buildings may be larger than existing smaller and single story structures.
 However, the height, width and roof design guidelines referenced in the Manual are intended to break down the scale of such larger buildings.
 Building mass shall be articulated by varying building volume, roof heights and roof types in buildings 40 feet or longer.
-Building facades within 8 feet of the property line are encouraged to be a maximum of 24 feet high.

 Single-story buildings are allowed, however, two-story buildings are encouraged.
-Single-story flat roofed buildings are discouraged.
+Single-story flat roofed buildings are discouraged unless designed with a varied and very interesting parpet.